rafaelsf80/vertex-ai-labs/README.md

 # Vertex AI LABS for Finance

-This repository contains sample codes for Vertex AI, including pipelines, metadata and more.
+This repository contains code samples for Vertex AI, including pipelines, metadata and more.
 Mainly with finance datasets.
 Setup and authentication instructions of Vertex SDK are available [here](https://cloud.google.com/vertex-ai/docs/start/client-libraries).
 Please, complete those before trying any of the labs below.

 Sample codes include pipelines, custom training and others.
 There are three ways to build components in a pipeline: